RocketDerp/April14_2025/June19_2025/Bible_High_Road_ICE_etc.md

 #### 2014 Interstellar

 We don't have an OPTION with 8 billion plus people.
 We will end up like the 2014 film Interstellar.
 Climate Change plus World Wars wrecking what remains of Earth.
 We do not have an OPTION to solve our hate and compassion global problem, integrating all our religions into world peace.
-WE HAVE TO FACE UP to the technology mosnsters we keep creating.
+WE HAVE TO FACE UP to the technology monsters (systems) we keep creating.

 &nbsp;